 Tea Tree oil mixed with Coconut oil:

 It is important for you to note that even coconut oil comes with antibacterial properties.
 It works in the form of a tea tree oil carrier for keeping it on the infected area.
 There is no need for you to make use of a bandage when you are using coconut oil with tea tree oil.
 Wash the infected area and even the surrounding area with lukewarm water.
 Mix both the oils in a teaspoon or tablespoon and apply the mixture on the boil.
 Allow it to stay there for some time. the oils will reach the infection by way of the skin pores and will show their action on bacteria.

 The blend of almond oil and tea tree oil can effectively be used for treating scalp boils.
 A scalp boil is as painful and as difficult to treat as a skin boil.
-However, the best way of healing a scalp boil is using almond oil in combination with tea tree oil.
+However, the best way of healing a scalp boil is by using almond oil in combination with tea tree oil.
 Mix both the oils very well and apply the mixture on the scalp by simply parting your hair and getting the infection exposed properly.
 This will help you in applying the oil mixture very well.
 Doing this at least two to three times during the day might give you the best and the fastest results.
 You also have the option of washing your head once during the day and then applying the oil mixture.